DiggoSants/fitpulse-api/README.md

 Team-based project management

-Tasks were organized using Trello, and the source code is maintained using Git and GitHub.
+Tasks were organized using Trello, and the source code is maintained using Git and

-📊 Languages

-PHP

-Blade

-CSS

-JavaScript